Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 Keep in mind that here we are assuming that the markets had a good year and so we have no need to dig into our fixed-income cushion.
 Instead, we are simply harvesting some of our gains, and not digging into our principal at all.

 So, the question becomes, where do we take the $20,000 out from?
-Do we use our taxable account, TFSA, or RRSP?
+Do we withdraw from our TFSA, RRSP or taxable account?

 This is an important question as you are taxed differently, depending on which account you withdraw the money from.

-The first thing to remember, is that the lowest federal tax bracket is if your income is below $47,629 person (2019).
+The first thing to remember is that the lowest federal tax bracket is if your income is below $50,197 person (2022).

 (I realize that there are provincial tax brackets too, but the federal tax is much higher which is why I optimize around that.)

-The strategy is therefore that you want to withdraw from the different account types (TFSA, RRSP, Taxable) in such a way, that neither you nor your partner ever exceeds that lowest tax bracket of $47,629.
+The strategy is therefore that you want to withdraw from the different account types (TFSA, RRSP, Taxable) in such a way that neither you nor your partner ever exceeds that lowest tax bracket of $50,197.

 If you are receiving government benefits like the Canada Child Benefit (CCB), OAS, or GIS, then each of those also have certain income levels at which the clawbacks start.
 In this case, you also want to extract your money in such a way so that you ideally never hit the clawback number (this way you get the full benefits).